 - Be physically able to stand/walk with some bending, twisting, and lifting

-Note: Additional requirements may include a criminal record check and proof of certain immunizations.
+Note: Additional requirements may include proof of certain immunizations.
 You may be exposed to communicable diseases during your work placement.

 There is no cost for tuition or to register for the Supportive Care Assistant Program.
 Bursaries are available to support dependant care during your work placement.
-Contact your college or institute to learn more.
+Contact the college or institute delivering the program to learn more.

-You may be expected to cover certain costs associated with the work placement including a criminal record check or other employment requirements (ex. appropriate clothing or footwear).
+You may be expected to cover certain costs associated with the work placement including a vulnerable sector check or other employment requirements (ex. first aid certificate, appropriate clothing, or footwear).

 Start dates vary depending on the institution.
 Apply early to ensure your place.
 To apply, connect with a college or institute currently accepting applications: